jpartain89/GeneralScripts/README.md

 # GeneralScripts

 ## These scripts are highly specialized to my personal setup.

-## Make changes before using yourself!
+## Please, make changes before using yourself!